OctopusDeploy/docs/docs/deployment-examples/package-deployments/delta-compression-for-package-transfers.md

 3. Applying the delta fails.
 4. The package details (size and file hash) don't match after applying the delta.

-## Running a Deployment That Generates a Delta File {#Deltacompressionforpackagetransfers-Runningadeploymentthatgeneratesadeltafile}
+## Running a deployment that generates a delta file {#Deltacompressionforpackagetransfers-Runningadeploymentthatgeneratesadeltafile}

 When running a deployment that creates and applies a delta file, you will see the following in the logs under the `Acquire packages` section